Menu

 Telstra’s Falsified SVT Report

-The other six links that are listed below are more documents that were also sent with the original SVT report and, while the report itself appears, at first, to be too technical for most people, it does show quite clearly that, with the assistance of a number of radical Government communications regulatory bureaucrats, Telstra knowingly perverted the course of justice during my 1994/95 arbitration.
+The other six links below are documents also sent with the original SVT report.
+While the report itself appears, at first, to be too technical for most people, it does show quite clearly that, with the assistance of some radical Government communications regulatory bureaucrats, Telstra knowingly perverted the course of justice during my 1994/95 arbitration.

 My prepared SVT report is as follows: AUSTEL’s Govt/Telstra/SVT Report 23 April 2016